jnliou/VBA-challenge/README.md

 How do you run the code?

-Please run the Module 2 - Challenge - Sub WorkBookLoop(), and it will run call the other macros and run them accordingly.
+Please run the Module 2 - Challenge - Sub WorkBookLoop(), and it will call the other macros and run them accordingly.

 Sceenshots: